 Where is Karius Now?

-Karius is still technically a Liverpool player, as his contract runs until the end of the 2020/21 season.
-Who knows, maybe a goalkeeping crisis will envelop Liverpool, requiring an urgent phone call to Berlin to summon the 28-year-old Karius into action?
+Loris is still technically a Liverpool player, as his contract runs until June 30th in 2022.
+His loan deal with Berlin having finished on June 30th ’21, Karius has been shipped back to Anfield.
+But what comes next?
 Anything is possible, and we hope that Loris will go on to achieve great things on the football pitch – he is still young for a ‘keeper, after all – but until then, he will be remembered for that one tear-sodden night in Kiev.